-- Effective lesson preparation to ensure work is matched to the ability of all students within group - Provision of attractive and user-friendly learning resources - Actively involving students in learning which includes a range of varied and relevant activities

-- Establishing clear routines for classroom management.
+- Effective lesson preparation to ensure work is matched to the ability of all students within group - Provision of attractive and user-friendly learning resources - Actively involving students in learning which includes a range of varied and relevant activities - Establishing clear routines for classroom management.
 Greeting students to class, warmly and professionally.
-This should also be the expectation in the other areas of school, outside of the classroom - Politely, calmly and consistently holding students to high standards of behaviour and uniform in line with school policy: shirts, ties, badges, jewelry, etc. - Setting attainable and realistic targets each lesson - Providing constructive feedback through regular marking of books, formative and summative assessment (See Feedback and Marking Policy for details), and purposeful discussions with students to foster mutual respect - Ensuring records of progress inform lesson planning and inform students of WWW/EBI.
-(See Feedback and Marking Policy for details) - Keeping personal tutors and parents updated about student progress - Reward good behaviour and work regularly through: - words of encouragement - sharing examples of good practice with group - o displaying student work - o broadcasting achievements via the news bulletin - o awarding commendations - Retaining a sense of humour and fostering a friendly, warm, and professional atmosphere - Ensuring that teaching environments are attractively maintained - Setting appropriate and relevant homework tasks - Listening and taking appropriate action when students express concern - Do not tolerate bullying or unacceptable behaviour.
-Refer to personal tutor /subject line manager/ Head of Year, or DSL, where appropriate and immediately
+This should also be the expectation in the other areas of school, outside of the classroom - Politely, calmly and consistently holding students to high standards of behaviour and uniform in line with school policy: shirts, ties, badges, jewelry, etc. - Setting attainable and realistic targets each lesson

+- Providing constructive feedback through regular marking of books, formative and summative assessment (See Feedback and Marking Policy for details), and purposeful discussions with students to foster mutual respect - Ensuring records of progress inform lesson planning - Keeping personal tutors and parents updated about student progress - Reward good behaviour and work regularly through: - words of encouragement - sharing examples of good practice with group - o displaying student work - o broadcasting achievements via the news bulletin - o awarding commendations - Retaining a sense of humour and fostering a friendly, warm, and professional atmosphere - Ensuring that teaching environments are attractively maintained - Setting appropriate and relevant homework tasks - Listening and taking appropriate action when students express concern - Do not tolerate bullying or unacceptable behaviour.
+Immediately refer to personal tutor /subject line manager/ Head of Year, or DSL, where appropriate